-Child support payments are not considered voluntary when they are required by a court order or a legally binding agreement, no matter how complicated either party considers the payment plan to be.
+Child support payments are not considered voluntary when required by a court order or a legally binding agreement, no matter how complicated either party considers the payment plan.

 One parent may end up paying child support in California if there is a significant income disparity between the parties and the custodial parent has a lower income.

-Child support stops when a child turns 18 years of age, but not if he or she turns 19 before graduating high school.
-Child support may also be ordered for adult children who are disabled or living at home while attending college or vocational school full time.
+Child support stops when a child turns 18, but not if he or she turns 19 before graduating high school.
+Child support may also be ordered for adult children who are disabled or living at home while attending college or vocational school full-time.